 If you’ve never heard about a NEXUS membership or used a NEXUS card, this guide explains everything you need to know about the NEXUS card for Canadians.
 To find out more about the NEXUS membership, how to apply for a NEXUS card and use it for your travels, then keep reading.

 The NEXUS card can be used to cross the border between US and Canada by Canadian citizens who have been pre-screened and considered low-risk individuals.
 You can benefit from expedited processing through dedicated lanes at the airport, land borders, or marine reporting locations when you have a NEXUS membership card.
-It is a fast-pass to get back into Canada.
+If you go back and forth between Canada and the U.S. frequently, you will love NEXUS.
+You might also choose a USD credit card to make purchases when you are in the U.S.

 Where to use a NEXUS card